samssausages/nextcloud-dlib-pdlib-ffmpeg/README.md

 `RUN /usr/local/bin/setssl.sh subdomain.domain.com admin@domain.com`

-4. Navigate to folder and run
+3. Navigate to folder and run

 `docker build -t dockerfile_ssl .`

-5. Update your docker-compose file to use the image you created.
-(Whaever you named it)
+4. Update your docker-compose file to use the image you created.
+(Whatever you named it)

-6. Add a volume mapping to the certificate files in your docker compose files.
+5. Edit docker-compose file with volume mapping to ssl certificate files.
 I'm using ACME in pfsense to generate my certificates, so that's the naming convention I'm showing in this example.
-But other methods to generate them will work as well.
-Should look like this, modify with location and name to your certificate file:
+But other Letsencrypt methods will work as well.
+Should look like this, modify with location and name to your certificate file.
+Keep the docker destination/name as is, only edit the part on the left:

 ```
     volumes: